DroverLtd/code-challenge-be/README.md

 Drover is a VC-backed, growth-stage marketplace company offering monthly, all-in car subscriptions to customers who want to experience car ownership as it should be: digital, flexible and at a fair, transparent price.
 For some more detail, check out our press coverage in TechCrunch, Forbes or CityAM.

-We want to build ever more extraordinary digital experiences for our users and we need your help: come on board and join our 20-strong engineering team spread across London and Lisbon busy changing the automotive landscape.
+We want to build ever more extraordinary digital experiences for our users and we need your help: come on board and join our 20-strong engineering team busy changing the automotive landscape.

 # Cars
 As you know Drover is an online marketplace for booking cars, and as you expect we try to have as much cars as we can on our platform.
 For this challenge we want you to implement a REST API to store, update and list cars.

 A car's make is the brand of the vehicle, while the model refers to the name of a car product and sometimes a range of products.
 For example, Toyota is a car make and Yaris is a car model.
-So for every car we create on this challenge we need to have the following properties:
+So for each car we will create on the challenge we will need to have the following properties:
 * Make
 * Model
 * Year